fchen365/surf/vignettes/surf.md

 ## ENST00000568691.5@4 chr16:89710933-89711010:-,chr16:89710833-89710932:-,chr16:89710586-89710685:-,...
 ```

 ## Step 2: detect differential regulation (DR) of ATR events

-To detect the differnetial regulation of ATR events, use `drseq()` function.
+To detect the differential regulation of ATR events, use `drseq()` function.
 The function requires a `sampleData` table that specifies the sample information of RNA-seq.
 In particular, a `condition` column indicating the experimental conditions is required, as well as a `bam` column giving the file directory for the aligned RNA-seq reads.

 ```r
 rna_seq_sample <- data.frame(row.names = c("sample1", "sample2", "sample3", "sample4"),